pratesi2/java-jdbc-benchmark/README.md

 - Parse test file for safely recognize DML operations types
 - Improve communication with connection factory
 - Improve operation time measurement method
+- Enable extension of Collector, Printer and Analyzer with reflection in configuration